PrameethaUmmadi/fedexcercise/README.md

 Tested on all major browsers and their backword compatability.

-Note: Clicking on different tags displays same image becasue there no other images tagged.
+Note: Clicking on different tags displays same image becasue no other images are tagged.